ntantri/ntantri/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I'm currently working on some blog posts
+- 🔭 I'm currently working on some blog posts: [nagaraj-tantri.medium.com/](nagaraj-tantri.medium.com/)
 - 🌱 I'm currently learning about distributing computing and some concepts around big data
-- 📫 How to reach me: You can find on twitter: http://twitter.com/imtantri
+- 📫 How to reach me: You can find on twitter: [http://twitter.com/imtantri](http://twitter.com/imtantri) or LinkedIn: [https://www.linkedin.com/in/nagarajtantri/](https://www.linkedin.com/in/nagarajtantri/)